 Watching porn can be a normal part of an individual's sexual health when used responsibly.
 The University of Montreal released a report that scientists at the university estimate 100 million adults worldwide suffer from porn addiction.

 The question posed by medical professionals and regular people alike is: how much porn is too much?
-When does it cross the line into a compulsive behavior and addiction?
+When does it cross the line into compulsive behavior and addiction?
 Here, we will explore that question and the modern expert views on the topic.

 The line between healthy, normal pornography use and problematic behavior